Isaiahfeldt/Chestnut/README.md

 ## FAQ

 **Q: Can I use this plugin on a server that already has a Discord bot?**
 <br>Yes, absolutely.
-Chestnut works independently — it sends webhook messages directly to Discord.
+Chestnut works independently, it sends webhook messages directly to Discord.
 It doesn’t need to connect to or control an existing bot, so it won’t interfere with whatever your bot is doing.

 **Q: Does Chestnut only work with Discord?**
 <br>Yes.
 Right now Chestnut sends webhook messages in a format designed for Discord.
 This could possibly be extended to other services in the future.